 We have 2 levels of volunteer needs and families will participate in both areas.
 CRITICAL NEEDS and SPECIAL EVENTS

 1) CRITICAL NEEDS

 Our Critical Needs areas are 3 daytime shifts (Morning, Mid-Day, Afternoon).
 We ask families to select one of these 3 teams to serve on a rotation basis.
 The Critical Needs teams must be served at the assigned times and cannot be altered.
 We have divided the shifts to fit our needs so changes to the schedule are not available.
 Each shift is scheduled for a specific time and parents will be expected to serve the entire shift to get credit for the time.
 Parents will select a minimum of 4 shifts per semester (8 shifts per year).
 If a parent plans to be on campus every week we would love the help and will assign you to specific needed areas and tasks!
-We understand that families have different needs, gifts, talents and seasons of life and if you cannot serve in one of these on campus slots you may request to pay an opt out fee.
-Email Opt-Out Fee Requests to [email protected] explaining your needs and circumstances that prevent you from volunteering.
+We understand that families have different needs, gifts, talents and seasons of life and have a variety of ways parents can serve.

 Morning Team 8:30-12:00

 The second level of volunteering is our Special Events Teams.